 Executor (NATS Listener and DIND) memory usage is pretty stable with occasional spikes.
 It will be curious to identify which packages caused these spikes.
 At this point, we are guessing that they are caused by packages that required platform specific compilation during installation.

-Falco containers however shows sign of memory leaks.
-However they are normal due to heavy usage of buffers used to copy eBPF events from kernel to user space.
-Our Go based Event Handler may also contribute due to high latency of event processing and the way Go GC works.
-However, deeper analysis is required to identify the root cause of this memory usage patterns.
+Falco containers however shows sign of memory leak.
+This may be related to a known issue.
+Our Go based Event Handler may also contribute due to high throughput of event processing and the way Go GC works.
+Deeper analysis is required to identify the root cause of this memory usage patterns.

-There are multiple challenges to solve when it comes to classifying runtime behaviour that we have observed so far such as
+There are multiple challenges to solve when it comes to classifying runtime behavior that we have observed so far such as

 esbuild